GSA/idmanagement.gov/_fpki/common/09_faq.md

 ## What errors can occur in Windows if I don't distribute the FCPCA G2?

-*Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain<br>to a trusted root CA:*
+*Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
      <br>
      ![error_navigation](../../../assets/fpki/error_navigation.png)

-*Sample Chrome error when PIV authentication fails because the user’s certificate doesn't chain<br>to a trusted root CA:*
+*Sample Chrome error when PIV authentication fails because the user’s certificate doesn't chain to a trusted root CA:*
      <br>
      ![error_piv_auth](../../../assets/fpki/error_piv_auth.png)

-*Sample Microsoft Outlook error when a digital signature certificate for an email doesn't chain<br>to a trusted root CA:*
+*Sample Microsoft Outlook error when a digital signature certificate for an email doesn't chain to a trusted root CA:*
      <br>
      <br>
      ![error_sig_val](../../../assets/fpki/error_sig_val.png)

 ## What errors can occur in macOS if I don't distribute the FCPCA G2?

-*Sample Safari error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain<br>to a trusted root CA:*
+*Sample Safari error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
      <br>
      ![safari_untrusted_ssl](../../../assets/fpki/safari_untrusted_ssl.png){:style="width:85%;"}